-Slip the storm collar over the pipe, and push it down to the top of the flashing (Figure 5.16).
+Slip the storm collar over the pipe, and push it down to the top of the flashing (Figure 5.15).
 Use non-hardening sealant above and below the joint between the storm collar and the pipe.

-Step 9.
 Twist-lock the vent cap and seal.

-Note: For multi-story vertical installations, a ceiling firestop is required at the second floor, and any subsequent floors (Figure 5.17).
+Note: For multi-story vertical installations, a ceiling firestop is required at the second floor, and any subsequent floors (Figure 5.16).
 The opening should be framed to 10 in. x 10 in.
-(254mm x 254mm) inside dimensions, in the same manner as shown in Figure 5.14, on page 16.
+(254mm x 254mm) inside dimensions, in the same manner as shown in Figure 5.13.